GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

   --help                          Show this message and exit.
 ```

 The test workflow runs test suites in parallel.
-Refer to the next section for more details on runing and writing tests.
+Refer to the next section for more details on running and writing tests.

 #### Using and writing tests

 Our testing approach follows a simple philosophy: we mainly test to ensure code works, and it does not break due to changes to dependencies (modules) or provider resources.

-This makes testing very simple, as most of the times a successful `terraform plan` run in a test case is enough.
+This makes testing very simple, as a successful `terraform plan` run in a test case is often enough.
 We only write more specialized tests when we need to check the output of complex transformations in `for` loops.

 As our testing needs are very simple, we also wanted to reduce the friction required to write new tests as much as possible: our tests are written in Python, and use `pytest` which is a the-facto standard.
 We adopted this approach instead of others (Inspec/Kitchen, Terratest) as it allows writing simple functions as test units using Python which is simple and widely known.